joseph-salmon/pito-press-v2/site/about.md

   alt: Carving

 ---
-We are Kay Benseman and Joe Salmon, co-founders of Pito Press*, a social enterprise creating tools for learning and unlearning in Aotearoa.

 He tāngata Tiriti māua.
 We are both Pākehā, our ancestors are from England, Ireland, Scotland, Spain and Germany.
 Joe (he/him/ia) grew up in Napier, and Kay (she/her/ia) in Whanganui.
 We acknowledge the tāngata whenua of these rohe.
 Ngā mihi ki Ngāti Kahungungu ki Heretaungā, ki Te Ātihaunui-a-Pāpārangi, ki Ngā Rauru hoki.

 Kay began learning te reo Māori over 20 years ago and then returned to immersion study to support the language goals of her wider whānau.
 Kay & Joe met in Whanganui in 2009, later married and became parents.